(Summary for Quick Revision)

 - Place Marketing: Differential Marketing

 - Concentrated Marketing

-Financial Strategy: The strategies related to several financial aspects of a business like acquiring capital, sources of fund, developing projected financial statements/budgets, management and usage of funds and evaluating the worth of business etc. are called financial strategies.
+Financial Strategy: The strategies related to several financial aspects of a business like attracting working or fixed capital, deciding about the sources of short term & long term fund, envisage estimates of future financial statements – quarter wise or year wise and allocating budgets for various activities to ensure best usage of available funds and aiming to increase the shareholders’ wealth etc. are called financial strategies.

 Evaluating the Worth of a Business